How to Build and Increase Your Credit Score When You’re Young

 If you consistently pay off your credit card, you can get a bigger line of credit either by asking your bank.
 Or eventually, you can qualify yourself for a new credit card.

 Consider getting your credit line extended because you can lower your credit score by opening too many credit card accounts in a short period.
+You can do this by simply calling your credit card company and asking.

 How Do I Get Approved For a Credit Card?